 Whether you own a small home outside of Philadelphia or a large plot of land in Bucks County, Pennsylvania property owners should be aware of the doctrine of adverse possession.
-If you have neighbors whose land borders yours, and who start to cross the property line and use portions of your land, those neighbors might be able to gain legal title to those portions under a legal doctrine known as “adverse possession.”
-While it might be less likely in such a crowded city, it’s worth realizing that a trespasser can also essentially squat on your land and eventually claim legal ownership.
+If you have neighbors whose land borders yours, and who start to cross the property line and use portions of your land, those neighbors might be able to gain legal title to those portions under this legal doctrine.
+Or, a trespasser can also essentially squat on your land and eventually claim legal ownership.

-There may also be situations in which you yourself need to assert an adverse possession claim over land that you feel you've developed a right to use and want to continue using.
+There might also be situations in which you yourself need to assert an adverse possession claim over land that you feel you've developed a right to use and want to continue using.

-To make sure that your existing land remains yours – that is, that a neighbor or trespasser can't lay claim to a portion of your land after having encroached on it for a while – it's worth familiarizing yourself with Pennsylvania's laws on adverse possession.
+To make sure that your existing land remains yours; that is, that a neighbor or trespasser can't lay claim to a portion of it after having encroached on it for a while; it's worth familiarizing yourself with Pennsylvania's laws on adverse possession.

-Adverse possession is a legal concept that allows a trespasser – sometimes a stranger but more often a neighbor – to gain legal title over land that was once owned by someone else.
-The concept developed in early Britain, and has persisted as a way to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for a long time, such that forcing that person to depart would create hardship.
+The concept of adverse possession developed in early Britain, and has persisted as a way to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for a long time.
+The idea is that forcing the person who is actually using and caring for the property to depart would be unjust, and create hardship.

 Like in most states, adverse possession in Pennsylvania can be proven based on the character of a trespasser's possession and the length of time he or she possesses the land.
 While some aspects of adverse possession are spelled out in local legislation, courts dictate the elements that a trespasser must establish.
 A trespasser's possession must be:

 For example, imagine that Barry and June live next to one another in Bucks County.
 There is no dividing fence or apparent boundary between their yards.
 Barry builds a shed that is actually on June's side of the property, covering about ten square feet of earth.
-June doesn’t say anything.
+June says nothing, though she surely saw the shed.
 Barry uses the shed as if it were on his own land.
-He does this for twenty years.
+He does this for ten years.
 Under the rubric described above, Barry can probably establish that he "owns" the land on which he was encroaching.
-From June's perspective, she could have stopped Barry by demanding over those 20 years that he remove his shed, or sign a rental agreement, which would make the use an agreed-upon one, rather than a "hostile" one.
-But Pennsylvania courts will not allow her to suddenly eject Barry after sitting on her rights for two decades.
+From June's perspective, she could have stopped Barry by demanding over those years that he remove his shed, or sign a rental agreement, which would make the use an agreed-upon one, rather than a "hostile" one.
+But Pennsylvania courts will not allow her to suddenly eject Barry after sitting on her rights for a decade.

-Having said that, a trespasser does not necessarily need to occupy the land for that entire period.
+A trespasser does not necessarily need to occupy the land for the entire ten-year statutory period.
 Sometimes, courts will allow "taking on" of a previous trespasser's occupancy of the land if there is a chain between them.
-In our example above, imagine that Barry sold "his" shed property to Ben after 17 years.
-If Ben inhabited the shed under all of the other adverse possession requirements for an additional five years, he would be able to claim title to the land against June.
+In our example above, imagine that Barry sold "his" shed property to Ben after 7 years.
+If Ben inhabited the shed under all of the other adverse possession requirements for an additional three years, he would be able to claim title to the land against June.